D7y1/BannerGenerator/README.md

 ## Apology

-We apologize for the messy code in this project.
+I apologize for the messy code in this project.
 As an open-source project, we encourage contributions from the community to help improve the code quality and maintainability.

 ## Acknowledgements